 They were surplus xtals and I found that a low side LO works

 for 1.9 MHz LO and 20 MHz IF for receive but not for transmit.

 I went with the low freq LO so that drift would be easier to manage.

-It turned out that a low drip LO at 1,9 MHz was more of a nuisance than
+It turned out that a low drift LO at 1.9 MHz was more of a nuisance than

 I had thought it would be.